gabada/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions - An object that is dispatched to our reducer.
+The reducer then changes state based on what the action sends over as a type and payload.

+reducers - pure functions that are made up of a switch statement.
+They have different cases that are passed from actions which control state.
+This is the only place in redux where we can update state.

+store - An object that stores our state tree.
+You connect your components to this store so that they can get the global state.
+The store is the ‘single source of truth’ because you connect it to all your components and the only way to change it is through actions and reducers.
+So every component that is connected will always have the same state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?